 5 Bake at the center shelf of the preheated oven for 25-30 minutes, until the surface is firm and lightly golden in color and a skewer inserted in the center comes out easy.

-6 Remove from the oven and transfer to a wire rack to cool absolutely.
+6 Remove from the oven and transfer to a wire rack to cool.

 8 Place the desiccated coconut in a small bowl.

-9 In a saucepan, gently heat the jam to present a runny consistency, then permit it to quiet down slightly as soon as it loosened.
+9 In a saucepan, gently heat the jam to a runny consistency, then let it cool slightly as soon as it loosens.
 Use a pastry brush to comb the top and facets of each sponge rectangular with jam, then toss each rectangular within the coconut to coat the perimeters frivolously.

 10 Transfer to a wire rack to set.
 They can be made an afternoon in advance and stored in a hermetic field.

-Variation: Turn the sponge into mini Victoria squares via reducing it in 1/2 and sandwiching collectively with whipped cream and strawberry jam.
+Variation: Turn the sponge into mini Victoria squares by reducing it by 1/2 and sandwiching it collectively with whipped cream and strawberry jam.
 Top with a sprinkling of icing sugar and a sparkling strawberry.